ImNoahDev/MacPad-Keyboard/JOURNAL.md

 I designed a case for my PCB My case fully fits my USBc port and will fit my PCB with plate.
 This case can be 3d printed in 2 parts and is assembled with m3 screws.

 ![image.png](/PCB/Images/image-10.png)

+## Firmware (1 hour)

+I mapped the keyboard in QMK and added the hex file for flashing.
+I also swapped the backlight and a column pin to have them on the correct pins.